Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Oktober 2025 14.22.11 UTC
+- WIB: Minggu, 12 Oktober 2025 15.30.36 UTC
-- WITA: Minggu, 12 Oktober 2025 15.22.11 UTC
+- WITA: Minggu, 12 Oktober 2025 16.30.36 UTC
-- WIT: Minggu, 12 Oktober 2025 16.22.11 UTC
+- WIT: Minggu, 12 Oktober 2025 17.30.36 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: funny
+Kategori: inspirational